 Otoplasty describes any kind of plastic surgery done on the outer ear.
 A plastic surgeon may operate on the ears to correct their position, size, or shape.
 Ear pinning is one of the more common procedures in Melbourne, and it is done to make protruding ears lie more closely against the head.
+You might also wonder the best age for Otoplasty.

 How Old Does Someone Have to Be to Undergo Otoplasty?